impiaaa/psx-newlib/README.md

 	    --with-no-pic \
 	    CFLAGS_FOR_TARGET="-g -O2 -DHAVE_BLKSIZE -DHAVE_RENAME"

 Then `make` and `make install` as usual.
-Add the new prefix to your `PATH` in necessary, then you can use `mipsel-elf-gcc` with `-flto -msoft-float -mips1` to build things, and `mipsel-elf-gcc-ld` with `-nodefaultlibs -Tpsx.ld` to link things.
+Add the new prefix to your `PATH` if necessary, then you can use `mipsel-elf-gcc` with `-flto -msoft-float -mips1` to build things, and `mipsel-elf-gcc-ld` with `-nodefaultlibs -Tpsx.ld` to link things.

 ### Thanks